 THC Disaster Relief Contacts

-To reach the THC in the event of an emergency, call 512.463.6094 or send an email to Elizabeth Brummett.
+To reach the THC in the event of an emergency, please call the Division of Architecture at 512.463.6094 or send an email to Elizabeth Brummett.
+After business hours and on weekends, we are available by cell phone at 512.632.6091.